fmuecke/Ipponboard/HOW_TO_BUILD.md

 2. Insert path in the QtCreator debugger options (tab *CDB paths*): e.g. `C:\Program Files (x86)\Windows Kits\10\Debuggers\x86`
 3. Restart QtCreator

-# Prerequisites for Linux build
+# Prerequisites for QT build
 ## Debian based
-sudo apt install g++ (the minimum gcc-version is gcc 11.1.0, because c++-17 is needed) sudo apt-get install libfontconfig1-dev libfreetype6-dev libx11-dev libxcursor-dev libxext-dev libxfixes-dev libxft-dev libxi-dev libxrandr-dev libxrender-dev
+sudo apt-get install libfontconfig1-dev libfreetype6-dev libx11-dev libxcursor-dev libxext-dev libxfixes-dev libxft-dev libxi-dev libxrandr-dev libxrender-dev

 ## Redhat based
 sudo yum -y install fontconfig-devel freetype-devel libX11-devel libXcursor-devel libXext-devel libXfixes-devel libXft-devel libXi-devel libXrandr-devel libXrender-devel

-## Build QT4 for your development platform
+# Build QT4 for your development platform
 As there are no longer any official download sources for QT4 libraries that can be used on current operating systems, these must be generated from the sources for the target system.